fkerrin/ServerlessPortfolio/README.md

 30 November 2018 - Revamped content, changed text formating of modal window and added scrolling

 2 December 2018 - Complete revamp of style by Dorothy Kerrin.

+3 December 2018 - Added more content and sliders for recommendations.